mackankowski/my-library-app/README.md

 - `Webpack` as automation Front End tool \*
 - Containerized application using `Docker` \*

-* Not available yet
+\* Not available yet

 ## Topology

-- Distributed system with 3 microservices with dedicated databases -
+- Distributed system with 3 microservices with dedicated databases
+- Service Bus (topics) and Pub/Sub pattern implementation in Azure

 ## Scripts